cloudfoundry/pmc-notes/Buildpacks/2015-07-27-buildpacks.md

 * allow extension of buildpack behavior by application developers without having to fork the buildpack
 * allow extension of buildpack behavior by operators which is currently not possible

-We'll also be trying focused sprints on individual buildpacks.
+We're also considering focused sprints for individual buildpacks.

 __Questions__